top of page

 Date: 04/2020

-/ Coming to the end of April, it has been a hard but oddly incredible month.
-One thing for certain COVID-19 is here to stay.
+As April draws to a close, it has been a challenging, yet strangely remarkable month.
+One thing has become clear: COVID-19 is here to stay.

-COVID-19 pavilion is a design concept that features the virus as the play object enclosure.
-Since our cute microscopic friend will be with us for a little while, then let's get to know each other more.
+The COVID-19 Pavilion is a conceptual design proposal that reimagines the virus not as a threat, but as an architectural play object and spatial enclosure.
+If our curious microscopic companion is going to be with us for a little while, then perhaps it's time we get to know each other more.

 Aerial view

-if you want to make a surface containing the largest amount of space within the smallest possible area, then the answer is a sphere.
-The sphere has the smallest surface area of all surfaces that enclose a given volume, and it encloses the largest volume among all closed surfaces with a given surface area...But why?
+If you want to create a surface that contains the largest amount of space using the smallest possible area, the answer is a sphere.
+Mathematically, the sphere has the smallest surface area of all shapes that enclose a given volume, and conversely, it encloses the largest volume among all closed surfaces with the same surface area.

 Photographs by Analiza Daran De Guzman

 As a result, both nature and the architects hit on the same solution; make whatever shape you can manage that is closest to a perfect sphere.
-All such shapes are based on the icosahedron.
+All such shapes are based on the icosahedron; a highly efficient geometric structure composed of 20 equilateral triangles, which serves as a foundational shape for both viral capsids and geodesic domes.

 Double Layer

 The pavilion takes a form of a half-truncated icosahedron, which mimics the shape of half a sphere.
 What's intriguing about this form is that the truncated icosahedron is the simplest of an infinite family of solids, known as pseudo-icosahedra.
-It consists of 12 Pentagons, 20 Hexagons, 90 edges, and 60 vertices.
+It consists of 12 Pentagons, 20 Hexagons, 90 edges, and 60 vertices, this polyhedral configuration achieves both structural integrity and spatial efficiency; qualities that are highly valued in architectural design and construction.

 The same shapes occur in many viruses because they are the best way to pack identical units while minimizing energy.
-The outer coat of a virus is typically made from many copies of the same protein unit, and these fit together like the vertices of a polyhedron.
+The outer coat of a virus is typically made from many copies of the same protein unit, and these units self-assemble into symmetrical patterns, fitting together much like the vertices of a polyhedron, allowing the virus to achieve structural stability with minimal genetic coding and material investment.

-As crazy as that sounds, the truncated icosahedron as seen in the COVID-19 pavilion took inspiration from a remarkable molecule called "Buckminsterfullerene".
+As fascinating as it sounds, the truncated icosahedron as seen in the COVID-19 pavilion took inspiration from a remarkable molecule called "Buckminsterfullerene".
 It is a spherical form of carbon comprising of 60 atoms (60 vertices) first synthesized in 1985.
-The discovery opened a new branch of chemistry, and the researchers were awarded the 1996 Nobel Prize Chemistry for their work.
+The discovery opened a new branch of chemistry, and the researchers were awarded the 1996 Nobel Prize Chemistry for their groundbreaking work.

 Structure of the C60 molecule, "Buckminsterfullerene"

-Whoever would have believed that a humble solid geometry that was seen regularly on a soccer ball with its five- and six-sided panels would be material for a Nobel prize?
+Who would have thought that the humble solid geometry that was seen regularly on a soccer ball with its five- and six-sided panels would be material for a Nobel prize?

 The project was published on Design Matters: